Driss Chraïbi: Life

-Driss Chraïbi was born to a merchant family in French Morocco but was later raised in Casablanca.
+Driss Chraïbi was born to a merchant family in El Jadida but was later raised in Casablanca.
 He attended the Koranic school before joining the M'hammed Guessous School in Rabat, followed by the Lycée Lyautey in Casablanca.
 In 1945 he went to university in Paris, where, in 1950, he earned a degree in chemical engineering.
 After obtaining his degree, he abandoned science before the doctorate.
 Instead, he earned his living from a string of odd jobs, before turning to literature and journalism.
 He produced programmes for France Culture, frequented poets, taught Maghrebian literature at Laval University in Quebec and devoted himself to writing.
 In 1955, he married Catherine Birckel, with whom he had five children.
 In 1978, he remarried with Sheena McCallion, a Scotswoman, with whom he also had five children.

 He became known through his first two novels, Le passé simple (1954), whose depiction of a young man's revolt against traditional society generated controversy in Morocco during its struggle for independence, and its counterpoint Les boucs (1955) a ferocious attack on the treatment of North African immigrants in France.